AWebZen/micrometabolicnetworks/README.md

 Unzip **database\_species\_list\_assembly\_files.zip**.
 It is then ready to use.

 -----------------
-## To replicate our paper results, run :
+## To replicate our paper results from 2019, run :

 ### To build our metabolic networks
 - graphs\_takemoto\_species.py